 WAT THAMMARAM (วัดธรรมาราม)

-teachings of the Buddha) is located off the city island in the western area, along the west
+teachings of the Buddha) is located off the city island in the western area of Ayutthaya,

 In situ are monastic structures of recent time, although underneath are still the foundations